marquesarthur/cronicas-rpg/class_sorcerer_fey.md

 <img src="{{ site.baseurl }}/assets/img/grunge.png" alt="" class="line">
 This class feature puts the sorcerer at 21 spells.
-When compared to full casters as a Wizard with 44 or a Bard with 19, it seems that the Sorcerer got the short end of the stick.
+When compared to full casters such as a Wizard with 44 or a Bard with 19, it seems that the Sorcerer got the short end of the stick.
 <img src="{{ site.baseurl }}/assets/img/grunge.png" alt="" class="line flip">